Ask a doctor about a prescription for TRAMADOL RETARD COMBIX 150 mg PROLONGED-RELEASE TABLETS

 Pregnancy and breastfeeding

 There is very little information regarding the safety of tramadol during human pregnancy.
-Therefore, do not take Tramadol Retard Combix if you are pregnant.
+Therefore, you should not take Tramadol Retard Combix if you are pregnant.

-Long-term use during pregnancy may lead to withdrawal syndrome in newborns.
+Chronic use during pregnancy can lead to withdrawal syndrome in newborns.

-Ask your doctor if you can drive or operate machines during treatment with Tramadol Retard Combix.
-It is essential to observe how this medication affects you before driving or operating machines.
-Do not drive or operate machines if you feel drowsy, dizzy, have blurred vision, or have difficulty concentrating.
-Be especially careful when administering it with other medications.
+Ask your doctor if you can drive or use machines during treatment with Tramadol Retard Combix.
+It is essential that before driving or using machines, you observe how this medication affects you.
+Do not drive or use machines if you feel sleepy, dizzy, have blurred vision, or double vision, or have difficulty concentrating.
+Be careful when administering it in combination with other medications.

-Follow exactly the administration instructions for Tramadol Retard Combix as indicated by your doctor.
+Follow the instructions for administration of Tramadol Retard Combix indicated by your doctor.

-Before starting treatment and regularly during it, your doctor will also explain what you can expect from the use of Tramadol Retard Combix, when and for how long you should use it, when you should contact your doctor and when you should discontinue use (see also section 2).
+Before starting treatment and regularly during treatment, your doctor will also explain what you can expect from the use of Tramadol Retard Combix, when and for how long you should use it, when you should contact your doctor, and when you should stop using it (see also section 2).

 The dose should be adjusted according to the intensity of the pain and individual sensitivity to pain.
 In general, the lowest analgesic dose should be taken.